Mission

 Emily Lazar

-Grammy winning, American mastering engineer.
-She is the founder, president, and chief mastering engineer of The Lodge, an audio mastering facility that has operated in New York City's Greenwich Village since 1997.
+Grammy winning, American mastering engineer, Emily is the founder, president, and chief mastering engineer of The Lodge, an audio mastering facility that has operated in New York City's Greenwich Village since 1997.

 Gary Gunn